Sachem Head builds stake in Olin Corp, plans proxy contest -filing

 NEW YORK, Feb 24 (Reuters) - Activist investment firm Sachem Head Capital Management has built a new stake in Olin Corporation and plans to nominate four directors, including the fund's founder, at this year's annual meeting.

-Sachem Head said in a regulatory filing on Monday that it now owns 9.4% of Olin, which makes ammunition, chlorine, and vinyls.
-The filing also said that it will try to seat four directors on the Clayton, Missouri-headquartered company's 12-director board.
+Sachem Head said in a regulatory filing on Monday that it now owns 9.4% of Olin, which makes ammunition, chlorine and vinyls.
+The filing also said it would try to seat four directors on the Clayton, Missouri-headquartered company's 12-director board.

-Sachem Head nominated Scott Ferguson, the firm's founder and portfolio manager, William Barnes Hauptfuhrer, an analyst at Sachem Head, former banker Wendy Lane and investor Alexander Nomitch.
+Sachem Head nominated Scott Ferguson, the firm's founder and portfolio manager, William Barnes Hauptfuhrer, an executive with banking experience, former banker Wendy Lane and investor Alexander Nomitch.
+Hauptfuhrer's son, Barnes, is an analyst at Sachem Head.

+Olin said in a statement that it values shareholders' input and that it has been holding discussions with Sachem Head.
+"We plan to continue these discussions," the statement said.
+The company said it plans to review and consider Sachem Head's proposed nominees.

-Last year Sachem Head nominated Ferguson and Lane as directors at Eagle Materials EXP.N but withdrew the nomination in time for the annual meeting as the company made progress on items the hedge fund was pushing for.
+Last year Sachem Head nominated Ferguson and Lane as directors at Eagle Materials EXP.N but withdrew the nomination in time for the annual meeting as the company made progress on items the hedge fund was seeking.

-Over the last year, Olin's share price has dropped 27.9% compared with at 15.4% gain of the Standard & Poor's 500 index.
+Over the last year, Olin's share price has dropped 27.9% compared with a 15.4% gain for the Standard & Poor's 500 index.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))